Stefa1994/QuaterGCN/README.md

 # Graph Learning in 4D: a Quaternion-valued Laplacian to Enhance Spectral GCNs

-This repository is the offical PyTorch implementation of QuaNet: both its implementation and code for running other convolutional graph networks is present.
+This repository is the offical PyTorch implementation of QuaterGCN: both its implementation and code for running other convolutional graph networks is present.

 ## Enviroment Setup
 The experiments were conducted under this specific environment: